Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Speaking of telehealth, Pandia Health offers online consultations with expert doctors.
-If you need a prescription for the pill, patch, or ring and live in AZ, CA, CO, GA, FL, IL, NV, MI, PA, TN, TX, WA, or WY, you can sign up to book your appointment ASAP.
+If you need a prescription for the pill, patch, or ring and live in AZ, CA, CO, GA, FL, IL, NV, NY, MI, PA, TN, TX, WA, or WY, you can sign up to book your appointment ASAP.
 If you already have a prescription you love, you can transfer it to our pharmacy and have it delivered right to your mailbox.
 We deliver to all 50 states!

 Once you sign up for our services, we do the rest of the work.
 All we need from you is your shipping address, current pharmacy name and address, and health insurance card.
 The sooner our Patient Care Advisors have this information, the quicker they can send your birth control.
 Within a few days, you should receive a package containing your prescription, a Q&A card from our CEO, a fact sheet about your birth control, and a fun goody (swag, candy, etc.).

 Can I buy birth control pills over the counter?